 Each year, the REC provides a forum for the technical exchange of information by holding the Nuclear and Space Radiation Effects Conference (NSREC).
 The NSREC is an international forum for presentation of research papers on nuclear and space radiation effects.
 This includes effects on electronic and photonic materials, devices, circuits, sensors, and systems, as well as semiconductor processing technology and design techniques for producing radiation-tolerant (hardened) devices and integrated circuits.
 Papers presented at the NSREC are submitted for possible publication in the January issue of the IEEE Transactions on Nuclear Science.

-Papers presented at the 2021 NSREC are eligible for publication in the January 2022 issue of the IEEE Transactions on Nuclear Science.
+Papers presented at the 2023 NSREC are eligible for publication in the January 2024 issue of the IEEE Transactions on Nuclear Science.
 Authors must upload their papers prior to the conference for consideration for publication in the January TNS Special Issue.
+Detailed instructions can be found at NSREC – IEEE Nuclear & Space Radiation Effects Conference.

-Keep visiting our web site for author information, paper submission details, exhibitor links, on-line registration, and the latest NSREC information.
+Keep visiting our web site NSREC – IEEE Nuclear & Space Radiation Effects Conference for author information, paper submission details, exhibitor links, on-line registration, and the latest NSREC information.